VenomBigBozz/casket-electron/README.md

 The application code is managed by `main.ts`.
 In this sample, the app runs with a simple Angular App (http://localhost:4200) and an Electron window.
 The Angular component contains an example of Electron and NodeJS native lib import.
 You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

-## Use Electron / NodeJS / 3rd party libraries

-As see in previous chapter, this sample project runs on both mode (web and electron).
-To make this happens, **you have to import your dependencies the right way**.
-Please check `providers/electron.service.ts` to watch how conditional import of libraries has to be done when using electron / NodeJS / 3rd party librairies in renderer context (ie. Angular).

 ## Browser mode